Marsellus19/Snake/README.md

 The executable is under the releases tab.

+It's a terminal game made with ncurses libray so don't expect any fancy graphics here.
+ASCII FTW.

 The game is rather straight forward and intuitive.
 Use arrow keys and the return key to navigate menus and play the game.
 There's no goal to reach.
 Just play until you die.

 You can choose between 4 difficulty levels: Easy, Normal, Extreme and Ridiculous.